edumco/selenium-python-examples/README.md

 │   ├── config.py
 ```

-It keeps all the configurations together so you dont need to search the entire project when something changes
+It keeps all the configurations together so you dont need to search the entire project when something changes.

 On the `drivers` folder are located the files Selenium necessary to comunicate with the browser